Introduction

 - The type

-value; its zero value isnil
+*Tis a pointer to aTvalue; its zero value isnil - The

-operator generates a pointer to its operand - The
+&operator generates a pointer to its operand - The

 *operator denotes the pointer’s underlying value; this is known as “dereferencing” or “indirecting” - Golang pointers explained, once and for all • JamieDev 📺